c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 well as a nicely styled theme with a custom icon set, and a variety of system menus and widgets.
-Custom configs are included for autostart applications like Picom, and shell scripts have been integrated with the Lua code for handling older systems like Pulse (Pipe is also installed and will receive further support in TacOS at a later date).
+Custom configs are included for autostart applications like Picom, and shell scripts have been integrated with the Lua code for handling older systems like Pulse (Pipe is also installed on TacOS and will receive further builtin support at a later date).
 ##### Programs

 <img src="desktop/programs.png" alt="Programs" width="1200">